blakeblackshear/frigate/README.md

         ***************/
         "frame_info": {
             /***************
-            * Timestamp of the frame frigate is running object detection on was read from ffmpeg.
+            * Timestamp of the frame frigate is running object detection on.
             ***************/
             "detect": 1596994991.91426,
             /***************
-            * Timestamp of the frame frigate is processing detected objects on was read from ffmpeg.
+            * Timestamp of the frame frigate is processing detected objects on.
             * This is where MQTT messages are sent, zones are checked, etc.
             ***************/
             "process": 1596994991.91426,